How to Prevent Ransomware Attacks on Your Business

 This week’s guest blog is from Arcserve’s Anthony Parry, who explores what ransomware attacks are, the rising threat to businesses and how to prevent ransomware attacks from damaging your IT infrastructure.

+The risks of getting hit by ransomware are increasing, and unfortunately so are the number of successful attacks as law enforcement struggles to track down cybercriminals.
+In fact, just this week Easy Jet announced they were hit with a sophisticated cyberattack stealing nine million customers’ personal information.
 Hospitals and pharmaceutical companies have also been targeted in recent years and continue to be affected even through the COVID-19 pandemic, despite ransomware authors stating they would not target the healthcare industry.
 This shows that like a virus, ransomware attackers do not discriminate and anyone is at risk, so your business needs to be protected.

 What are ransomware attacks?

 Ransomware is a form of malware — malicious software that’s designed to cause harm to your computer or IT infrastructure.
 The malware attacks your operating system and prevents you from using your computer by locking you out of your device or accessing certain areas of ‘infected’ data.
 The name ‘ransomware’ comes from the ransom that attackers demand in order to return your stolen data, or to regain access to your network.
+Monetary gain is the main driver of an attack, and an attacker holds data until the ransom is paid.
+One source suggests that incidents hit $11.5B (£9.3B) in 2019.
+We have already heard how organisations have paid incredible amounts to release their data for example, Travelex, so understanding how to prevent ransomware attacks is essential.

 What are the implications of a ransomware attack?

+There are many impacts to a business from an attack – loss of revenue whilst down, loss of funds if paying the ransom, impact to reputation – these are all obvious impacts.
+The less obvious side effects include the risk to the business leaders should the impact affect share prices or creditors for example.
 We haven’t seen it yet, however, it has been suggested that business leaders might be at risk of litigation if they knew there was an issue but didn’t act.
 Data protection laws such as the introduction of GDPR means that data security is now taken extremely seriously and any security breaches can result in large business fines.
+Ransomware can also have disastrous effects on customer loyalty.
+A failure to protect customer’s data will only encourage them to take their business elsewhere, it’s unlikely they will stick around and wait for you to recover, which is explored in this report.

 Will paying the ransom make a difference?